phylum-dev/phylum-analyze-pr-action/CONTRIBUTING.md

 [2]: https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idcontinue-on-error

 This feature pairs nicely with the `--all-deps` and `--force-analysis` flags offered by the `phylum-ci` image.
-This can be useful for existing code bases that may not meet established project risk thresholds yet, but still want to know the full and current state of their dependency health.
+This can be useful for existing code bases that may not meet established policy rules yet, but still want to know the full and current state of their dependency health.

 ```yaml